 Her research interests include sleep breathing disorders, namely obstructive sleep apnea and pulmonary vascular diseases as well as the interaction between these two entities.
 She is the recipient of a research award from the Canadian Society for Clinical Investigation (2019), underlining her research work conducted during her years as a medical resident.
 More recently, she was awarded the prestigious McLaughlin Scholarship (Laval University 2019 and 2020).

 Her work is financially supported by the American Thoracic Society ASPIRE fellowship (2020-2021).
-Dr. Lajoie will join the IUCPQ’s respirology team in the fall of 2021, after the completion of her research fellowship.
+After the completion of her research fellowship, Dr. Lajoie has join the IUCPQ’s respirology team in the fall of 2021.

 Sarah-Éve joined the pulmonary research group for two internships in the fall of 2019 and the summer of 2020, and obtained her Bachelor’s degree in Pharmacology from the University of Sherbrooke.
 This induction into research confirmed her interests in human physiology and medical research, motivating her to pursue her university degree at the master’s level.
 She has enthusiastically begun her master’s degree in January 2021 in Clinical and Biomedical Sciences in the group under the supervision of Drs Sébastien Bonnet & Dr Olivier Boucherat, during which she completed her Master’s degree in just 1 year.
-Since beginning of May 2022, she is pursuing her Doctoral’s degree and she will deepen her numerous knowledges in pulmonary arterial hypertension research with passion and dedication.
+As of May 2022, Sarah-Eve has been pursuing her Doctoral studies and she will deepen her numerous knowledges in pulmonary arterial hypertension research with passion and dedication.
 Her research project aims at investigating the role of hypusine and integrins signalling pathways in PAH.

 Simon Lemieux, M.D,